 This document includes all the core elements of the Strategic Land Use Plan, as well as additional context, background about how this plan was created, and allied strategy recommendations.

 The core elements of the Strategic Land Use Plan include:

-The vision and goals for land use:
+The vision & goals for land use:

-Set the intention for what St. Louis will be like in the future (page 46 in the full document).
+Set the intention for what St. Louis will be like in the future (page #page).

 The land use designations and design guidelines: